stefanZorcic/scaling-book/gpus.md

 As with above, we get an extra 2X bandwidth when we span exactly 2 nodes, so we can generally do 16-way data parallelism ($F > 2475 \cdot (Y - 8)$), which gives us up to 19-way model parallelism in theory.

-<p markdown=1 class="takeaway">**Takeaway:** Tensor parallelism over an axis of size Y with feed-forward dimension F becomes communication-bound when the Y > F / 2475, which generally constrains us to only intra-node TP or at most 2-node TP.</p>
+<p markdown=1 class="takeaway">**Takeaway:** Tensor parallelism over an axis of size Y with feed-forward dimension F becomes communication-bound when the $Y > F / 2475$, which generally constrains us to only intra-node TP or at most 2-node TP.</p>

 ### Expert Parallelism